Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 # **V - Illegal or Unlawful Activities**

-* Committing any acts that are illegal under the United States Federal Law is strictly prohibited.
+Definition: Committing any acts that are illegal under the United States Federal Law.

 **Proper Enforcement for Violation**
 > **[1]:** Blacklist **or** Unappealable Blacklist **or** Unappealable Contact Blacklist